 Blood cultures for Brucella are primarily useful in the early acute phase of the disease.
 Recovery of Brucella is limited by the relatively low level of bacteremia and the fastidious nature of the organism.

 Serologic testing of acute and convalescent blood specimens for Brucella antibodies may be useful when cultures are negative.
-The lysis centrifugation technique may be warranted for isolation of Brucella and other fastidious microorganisms.
 The Clinical Microbiology Laboratory MUST be notified when Brucella is suspected so as to optimize the isolation of the organism and to prevent laboratory acquired infections.